-BC Hydro is committed to providing Peace region residents, businesses, communities and Aboriginal groups with information about Site C construction activities in a timely manner.
+We're committed to providing Peace region residents, businesses, communities and Indigenous Nations with information about Site C construction activities in a timely manner.

-Please sign up for construction updates to make sure you are receiving up-to-date information from the Site C project.
+Please sign up for construction updates to make sure you are receiving up-to-date information about the Site C project.

-We’ll do this by using two large diversion tunnels, approximately 750 metres long and 11 metres in diameter, which are located on the north bank of the river.
+The river is now flowing through two large diversion tunnels, approximately 750 metres long and 11 metres in diameter, which are located on the north bank of the river.